25 Sneaky Summer Learning Library Books

 I recently took part in a challenge with some friends on Instagram to choose five of my very favorite sneaky summer learning books for five different subjects.
 Because I know how much we all love booklists, I’ve gathered those 25 suggestions into this post for you!

 Let me be entirely honest.
-This task was hard.
+This task of formulating this list was hard.
 I could have easily written lists of 25 ‘favorites’ for each and every category below.
 Since I was limited to five each, I tried to gather a wide variety books that often go much farther than the highlighted subject.

 I sure hope you find some new favorites here!